melhard/alx_travel_app_0x01/README.md

-# 🧳 ALX Travel App 0x01
+# ALX Travel App 0x01

-تطبيق إدارة رحلات سياحية باستخدام Django REST Framework.
-يوفر API لعرض الرحلات (Listings) والحجوزات (Bookings) مع دعم كامل لعمليات CRUD، وتوثيق عبر Swagger.

----

-## 📁 هيكل المشروع
+This project provides an API to manage travel listings and bookings using Django REST Framework.